Buddy Miles Express: 1970s

 On April 25, 1970, the group plus Ballin' Jack opened for Jimi Hendrix at The Forum in Inglewood, California.
 In May 1972, the group appeared at the 2nd British Rock Meeting Concert, an event which ran from May 20 to May 22.
 The event, which was held in Germersheim, West Germany, featured acts including Humble Pie, Pink Floyd, Atomic Rooster, Linda Lewis, Osibisa and Curved Air.

 The group released their Booger Bear album in 1973.
 A Billboard reviewer referred to it as a production of the first order.
 Also mentioned was the time and care put into the material and selections.
 The direction was more towards commercial rock than hard blues.
 This album was also released in Quadraphonic SQ Matrix format.
 It differed from previous releases in SQ and QS in that it didn't stick to the "front of the music" format.
 There was more directionality in the music and voices on one song, "Louie's Blues" coming from the rear were effective.
 The Billboard review mentioned Columbia's engineers really opening up the spectrum.
-The album entered the Billboard Soul LPs chart at no 56 and remained on the chart for a week.
+The album entered the Billboard Soul LPs chart at number 56 and remained on the chart for a week.